"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: Appendix

 \subsection{Meta-Taxonomy}

 \textbf{Literature Review.} Our goal is to collect papers on taxonomies and reviews concerning AI attacks and vulnerabilities, and to construct a meta-taxonomy using a deductive method.
 First, we specified the time range, data sources, and keywords.
 We limited our selection to peer-reviewed journal articles and conference papers.
-We conducted searches in three academic databases (IEEE Xplore, ACM Digital Library, ScienceDirect) with keywords related to the taxonomy (such as survey, SoK, taxonomy, \textit{etc.}), AI (machine learning, large language models, generative AI, \textit{etc.}), and security \& safety (attack, vulnerability, privacy, \textit{etc.}).
-We focused on literature published after 2020.
+We conducted searches in three academic databases (i.e. IEEE Xplore, ACM Digital Library, ScienceDirect) with keywords related to the taxonomy (such as survey, SoK, taxonomy, etc.), AI (machine learning, large language models, generative AI, etc.), and security \& safety (attack, vulnerability, privacy, etc.).

+We restricted our search to papers published after 2020.
+This decision was made to align the literature collection period with the time span covered by the security conference dataset used later for verification.
 We identified a total of 458 articles and manually reviewed titles and abstracts for relevance to our theme, resulting in 146 candidate papers during the initial screening phase.

 For candidate papers, we established inclusion criteria.
-We selected only full-length papers that focus on offensive security rather than defensive measures, and the paper should not solely focus on sub-domains (such as only on backdoor attacks) and must provide a high-level classification.
+We selected only full-length papers that focus on offensive security rather than defensive measures, do not solely address narrow sub-domains (e.g., backdoor attacks only), and provide a high-level classification.
 The mere mention in the introduction or related work sections was insufficient for inclusion.
 One of the authors read the full paper and made a decision about its relevance to our study.
-After analyzing 11 papers and checking 2 more, no new items were added to the meta-taxonomy.
+After analyzing 11 papers and checking two additional papers without identifying new taxonomy items, the meta-taxonomy was jointly reviewed and validated through discussion among three researchers.